Out of the Dust

 *Make sure you cite book correctly by underlining title.

-*For In-class work, use your best printing (no handwriting, not rushed)
+*For In-class work, use your best printing (no handwriting,

-*Give a sense of an understanding of the WHOLE book, major conflicts.
+major conflicts.
 Your focus shouldn't be so narrow it seems like you didn't read the book.

 *Transitions lead smoothly from one idea to the next.